skx/gobasic/README.md

-## Limitations
+## 20 PRINT "Limitations"

+This project was started as [a weekend-project](https://blog.steve.fi/so_i_wrote_a_basic_basic.html), although I have now developed it a fair bit more.

-This is a quick hack, so there are some (important) limitations:
+There are some (obvious) limitations:

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.
-  * I allow assignment, prints, loops, and control-flow primitives.
-  * There may be omissions depending upon the BASIC dialect you're familiar with.
   * If there are primitives you miss [report a bug](https://github.com/skx/gobasic/issues/) and I'll add them :)
 * Only floating-point and string values are permitted, there is no support for arrays.

+### Line Numbers

+Line numbers are actually mostly optional, so the following program is valid and correct:

+     10 READ a
+     20 IF a = 999 THEN GOTO 100
+     30 PRINT a, "\n"
+     40 GOTO 10
+    100 END
+        DATA 1, 2, 3, 4, 999

+The only reason you need line-numbers is for the `GOTO` and `GOSUB` functions, if you prefer to avoid them then you're welcome to do so.

+### `IF` Statement

 The handling of the IF statement is perhaps a little unusual, since I'm used to the BASIC provided by the ZX Spectrum which had no ELSE clause!